Prayer rug: Background

-A prayer rug is characterized by a niche at one end, representing the mihrab in every mosque, a directional point to direct the worshipper towards Mecca.
+A prayer rug is characterized by a niche at one end, representing the mihrab in every mosque.
+The mihrab represents not just the direction of prayer but also a gateway to the divine or a symbolic connection to the mosque architecture.
 Many rugs also show one or more mosque lamps, a reference to the Verse of Light in the Qur'an.
-Specific mosques are sometimes shown; some of the most popular examples include the mosques in Mecca, Medina, and especially Jerusalem.
+Additionally, the use of floral and tree motifs, particularly the tree of life, can be linked to concepts of paradise, eternity, and immortality.
+Occasionally, prayer rugs depict specific mosques, such as those in Mecca, Medina, and Jerusalem, further emphasizing the symbolic connection between the prayer rug and the physical space of the mosque as a place of communal worship.
+After the advent of Islam, Muslims often depicted the Kaaba in order to distinguish themselves from Christian carpets.
 Decorations not only play a role in imagery but serve the worshipper as aids to memory.
 Some of the examples include a comb and pitcher, which is a reminder for Muslims to wash their hands and for men to comb their hair before performing prayer.
-Another important use for decorations is to aid newly converted Muslims by stitching decorative hands on the prayer mat where the hands should be placed when performing prayer.